-Whilst performance was up on last year it remained badly affected by ongoing restrictions on survey, home working and, most significantly, loss of staff and recruitment issues.
+Performance in the last year slipped from the previous year.
+Ongoing restrictions on survey, home working and, most significantly, loss of staff and recruitment issues contributed to this drop, although the main workstream which was hugely resource intensive was the delivery of the 2023 Revaluation.
 Thus, our targets were not achieved.